salvamike/US_Pollution-Project/README.md

 We will Use a random state of 1 for each algorithm to ensure consistency between tests

 ## Machine Learning Model Goal:
-- This machine learning process will help us predict the future pollutant levels of the states ranked most polluted in 2016.
+- This machine learning process will help us predict the future pollutant levels of the cities (both the least polluted cities and most polluted cities from our data set) based on previous 10 years.

 ### Output labels for this dataset will be:
 target column values =
-1. Need to identify the threshold for dangerous levels of pollutants
-* pollutant levels in the form of AQI = classified by "high_levels" and "low_levels" feature column values =
-- state and date
+1. predicted AQI for the city in 2023

 ## Machine Learning Model 2 Segment Deliverable
 Description of preliminary data preprocessing
-- data preprocessing included finding a combined average of all the pollutants for each state.
+- data preprocessing included finding a combined average of all the pollutants for each city.
 This required retrieving the average for the added up counties.
 From there, we were able to get the states average pollutant levels from that year.
 Then, we combined the ten years of data (represented by ten different .csv files) to create a single database.
 Description of preliminary feature engineering and preliminary feature election, including their decision-making process
 - Feature engineering includes relabeling the column with the combined AQI to be the target, or the dependent variable
 - The categorical variable is the state